lolovespi/lora-vaughn/src/content/blog/post1.md

 If you don’t know, then you probably didn’t have the privilege and honor of taking one of Lewis Patterson’s computer science courses.

 Let me enlighten you.
-Dr. Patterson would not let that word be used in his classes because “there is no basically: either it is, or it isn’t”.
+Dr. Patterson would not let that word be used in his classes because
+>There is no basically: either it is, or it isn’t.

 The word basically likely still causes some computer science alums to cringe.
 Or maybe, if you’re like me, it’s now your pet peeve too.
-Just ask anyone on my team — or any poor vendor sales rep who’s dared to use it while explaining something to me
+Just ask anyone on my team — or any poor vendor sales rep who’s dared to use it while explaining something to me.

 Dr. Patterson came across as intimidating at first glance.
 His stoic expressions, the high and tight haircut, his uniform-like style of dress, and his regimented lifestyle all combined to give off the vibe of a very serious person.
 Or maybe former military.

 But underneath that intimidating exterior was someone who cared — deeply — and who had a dry, stealthy sense of humor that would sneak up on you… usually about five seconds after he said something and that slow, sly grin started to spread across his face.